Janet Jackson Looks Incredibly Fierce With Red Lips While Sporting A Black Beret

 Another day, another new set of uploads from Janet Jackson on Instagram.

-The “What Have You Done For Me Lately” hitmaker posed in the back the car with her makeup artist, Preston, who she tagged.
+On Thursday, the “What Have You Done For Me Lately” hitmaker posed in the back the car with her makeup artist, Preston, who she tagged in the photo.
 Jackson sported aviator sunglasses and rocked a bold red lip.
-She paired her look with a black beret and black sweater while she wore her dark curly locks down.
-For her caption, Janet used the sunglasses face and lipstick emoji and hashtagged it with “Mac” which told her 3.8 million followers what lipstick brand she was wearing.
+She paired her look with a black beret and black sweater, also wearing her dark curly locks down.
+For her caption, Janet used the sunglasses face and lipstick emoji and hashtagged it with “Mac,” which told her 3.8 million followers what lipstick brand she was wearing.

-Later on, Jackson posted another photo of herself but this time, it consisted of only her.
-She appeared to be posed by a wall of pink graffiti in the same outfit she was wearing in the car selfie.
+Later on, Jackson posted another photo of herself but this time, she was the only one in it.
+She appeared to be posing by a wall of pink graffiti in the same outfit she was wearing in the car selfie.
 The “That’s The Way Love Goes” chart-topper painted her nails a metallic color and raised her hand to her face.
-She sparked a fierce expression directly to the camera lens and made it look effortless.
-She wore a black bag around her shoulder and rolled her sweater sleeves up.
+She flashed a fierce expression directly at the camera lens and made the photo look effortless.
+She wore a black bag around her shoulder and rolled up her sweater sleeves.

-She geotagged her post as Brisbane as the icon is currently on tour in Australia.
-Her next show will be within that city on November 15.
+She geotagged her post as Brisbane, as the icon is currently on tour in Australia.
+Her next show will be in that city on November 15.

 In a short amount of time, Janet’s posts racked up thousands of likes and comments, proving to be a hit with her followers.